actuator-finance/Actuator-Docs/docs/audits.md

 ## Security Audits
 #### SourceHat (Completed)
-SourceHat audited the full set of Actuator contracts.
+SourceHat completed an audit of the Actuator contracts on August 27th.
 The report can be found here: https://sourcehat.com/audits/ActuatorFinance/

 #### Dedaub (In progress)
-Dedaub is performing an audit on the core Actuator contract: HEXTimeTokenManager.sol.
+Dedaub is currently performing a security audit on the Actuator contracts.

 ## Financial Audits
 #### Dedaub (In progress)
-Dedaub is performing a narrow financial audit which seeks to verify the following financial invariants:
+Dedaub is currently performing a financial audit which seeks to verify these key financial invariants:
 - 1 'HEX Time Token' (HTT) is always redeemable for 1 HEX at the designated redemption day.
 - After minting HTTs against a stake, the quantity of HEX the staker forgoes at end stake is exactly equivalent to the quantity of HTTs created.